While you study

 Who needs to complete a report?

-If you were enrolled in a higher degree by research on or before the 31 December 2018 you need to complete an annual report (unless you have submitted your thesis or have withdrawn from the course).
+If you were enrolled in a higher degree by research on or after the 01 January 2019 you need to complete an annual report (unless you have submitted your thesis or have withdrawn from the course).

 If you are on Leave of Absence during the reporting period you must still complete the annual report.

 What happens if you don’t submit your report?

-If you don’t submit your APR by the closing date your enrolment status will be changed to Absent Without Leave (AWOL).
+If you don’t submit your APR by the closing date your enrolment status will be recommended to be changed to Absent Without Leave (AWOL).